 Values that range from 50μg of histamine (in one serving of wine, 125ml, for example) to 60-75mg, prior pure histamine administration, have been listed as triggers of DAO Deficiency symptoms.

-Due to the wide variety of symptoms derived from DAO Deficiency, which represent chronic pathologies with a high prevalence in population, immediate research and advances on its origin and possible treatments are required.
+Due to the wide variety of symptoms derived from DAO Deficiency, which represent chronic pathologies with a high prevalence in population, immediate research and advances on its origin and possible dietary managements are required.

 Most frequent symptoms derived from DAO Deficiency